The following resources will assist U-M travelers abroad in need of emergency support from the university.

 Expenses generally covered

-Unexpected costs associated with international travel during COVID-19 pandemic, including but not limited to:
+Unexpected costs associated with international travel and related to public health guidelines (COVID-19 or otherwise), including but not limited to:

 If approved for emergency funding, appropriate documentation of expenses will be required.
 Eligible expenses for funding are determined in consultation with the OFA.
 As such, OFA requires documentation for certain expenses in order to approve funds or increase a student’s Cost of Attendance for many of the emergency needs students are facing.
 Supporting documentation (receipts) is needed for the following expenses: